Dušan Simović: Prime Minister

-As prime minister, he adopted the plan he had drawn up for the defense of all Yugoslavia despite warnings that he was spreading out his forces too thinly.
-Likewise, Simović refused to order a general mobilization of the Yugoslav military out of the fear of offending Hitler.
-In 1914, when Russia mobilized, Germany had declared war on Russia supposedly in response to the Russian mobilization, and from 1939 to 1941 nations such as Poland, Belgium, Yugoslavia and the Soviet Union tried to avoid repeating the supposed Russian mistake of 1914 by not mobilizing, which made the work of the Wehrmacht much easier.
-The American historian Robert M. Citino noted that the Royal Yugoslav Army consisted of seventeen active divisions and twelve reserve divisions, and that when fully mobilized could bring 10,000,000 men to the field.
-Citino wrote that Simović made two crucial errors in refusing to mobilize and spreading his forces out by trying to defend all of Yugoslavia's 1,900 miles of frontier at once.
-However, he defended Simović's decision to defend all of Yugoslavia by writing that it would have been politically impossible for him to abandon most of Yugoslavia without a fight, and that the other peoples of Yugoslavia such as the Slovenes, the Croats, and so on would not understand why the government was focused on only defending Serbia.
+As prime minister, Simović adopted the plan he had drawn up for the defense of all Yugoslavia, despite warnings that he was spreading his forces too thinly.
+Likewise, Simović refused to order a general mobilization of the Yugoslav military, out of the fear of offending Hitler.
+In 1914, when Russia mobilized, Germany had declared war on Russia supposedly in response to the Russian mobilization, and from 1939 to 1941 Poland, Belgium, Yugoslavia, and the Soviet Union all tried to avoid repeating the supposed Russian mistake of 1914 by not mobilizing, which made the work of the Wehrmacht much easier.
+The American historian Robert M. Citino has noted that the Royal Yugoslav Army consisted of seventeen active divisions and twelve reserve divisions, and that when fully mobilized it could bring 10,000,000 men to the field.
+Citino wrote that Simović made two crucial errors in refusing to mobilize and in spreading his forces out by trying to defend all of Yugoslavia's 1,900 miles of frontier at once.
+However, he defended Simović's decision to defend all of Yugoslavia by writing that it would have been politically impossible for him to abandon most of Yugoslavia without a fight, and that the other peoples of Yugoslavia, such as the Slovenes, the Croats, and so on would not understand why the government was focused on only defending Serbia.
 Simović's decision to defend all of Yugoslavia forced the Royal Yugoslav Army to spread itself out in long columns across the countryside as the troops deployed to the frontiers, a deployment that was still being carried out on 6 April.
 The lack of air cover left the columns highly vulnerable to attacks by the Luftwaffe.
 By 6 April, only seven divisions were in place by the frontiers with the rest all marching to their positions.
 Germany usually invaded its neighbors in Eastern Europe under the pretext that the local volksdeutsche (ethnic German) minorities were being oppressed and in an attempt to avoid war, Simović met with Sepp Janko, the Nazi leader of the half-million strong Yugoslav volksdeutsche community, on 31 March 1941.
 Simović told Janko that he appreciated the role of the volksdeutsche in Yugoslav life and his government would not discriminate against the volksdeutsche in any way.
 Alarmingly for Simović, the German newspapers started to print stories alleging that Yugoslavia was oppressing its volksdeutsche minority.
 The stories in the German newspapers resembled the stories published about Czechoslovakia's treatment of its volksdeutsche minority in the Sudenteland crisis and Poland's treatment of its volksdeutsche in the Danzig crisis with the common theme being that the Slavic peoples were oppressing the volksdeustche due to jealousy of the "racially superior" Germans.
 Along the same lines, the German newspapers also printed stories alleging that the Serbs were not only oppressing the volksdeutsche of the Banat, but also the Magyar, Croat, Italian and Macedonian populations of Yugoslavia.